cecann10/Test/Metis_Projects/project_3_celinaplaza/README.md

 A logistic Regression model leveraging oversampling for the 'positive' class (= high blood pressure) was found to be the best option between various classification models considered (Logistic Regression, Random Forest, and Decision Tree).
 All models had similiar performance numbers, but the Linear Regression model selected could be a a higher threshold than the others while retaining high recall.
 The model's resulting features were also easy to interpret and apply for individuals.

-This model's main metric of performance was **Recall**, as it was determined that it was important to catch more people that could have high blood pressure (True Positives + False Negatives) vs. looking more to Precision where there would be risk of missing some people that did have high blood pressure (True Positives + False Positives).
+This model's main metric of performance was **Recall**, as it was determined that it was important to catch more people that could have high blood pressure (i.e. lower number False Negatives) vs. looking more to Precision where there would be risk of missing some people that did have high blood pressure (i.e. lower number False Positives).

 With scaled data, formula for the model is: